shakyShane/laravel4-backbone-marionette/readme.md

 ## What do I get?
 I've just done all the boring config stuff for you.
 You know, like directory structure, setting up modules & grunt tasks and having a build step.
-When you use this set up, you get to use AMD for your javascript development locally, and then with a single command `grunt js-all` everything get compiled down into a single file.
+When you use this set up, you get to use AMD for your javascript development locally, and then with a single command `grunt js-all` everything gets compiled down into a single file.
 You don't even have to worry about your users having an outdated version of your scripts either, because when you run that task, it goes into the
   `master.blade.php` template file and appends a timestamp to the distribution src file (breaking any cached versions).